Former Times editor not happy with reporters’ cable punditry

-NEW YORK (AP) — Former New York Times editor Jill Abramson takes a dim view of many of the appearances that reporters at her former newspaper and The Washington Post make on Trump-centric cable television networks.
+NEW YORK (AP) — Former New York Times editor Jill Abramson takes a dim view of many of the appearances that reporters at her former newspaper and The Washington Post make on cable networks to talk about President Donald Trump.

-She says that many are a huge mistake, since they put reporters in a position of seeming to be opinionated.
-Print reporters are a staple of coverage at CNN and MSNBC these days, often touting the stories they are writing for their newspapers.
+“I really think that all the cable appearances on panels, particularly on CNN and MSNBC, are a huge mistake,” she said.
+Abramson, editor of the Times from 2011 to 2014, spoke to reporters Friday before the publication of her book on the media, “Merchants of Truth.”

-Abramson, who has written a book about the media industry, says some of them do it well — citing former colleagues Maggie Haberman and Peter Baker.
+Print reporters are a staple at those two networks these days, often touting stories they have written for their newspapers.
+Abramson said she gets concerned when the reporters appear with opinionated commentators or are fed leading questions by hosts who have a clear point of view.
+The appearance to viewers can be that they agree with the opinions, she said.

 Most Read Nation & World Stories